chensongpoixs/chensongpoixs.github.io/_includes/plan/en.md

 ### 二, Plans for 2020

 1. Finish the algorithm in the book of《artificial intelligence》
-2. MySQL database source code learning
+2. Source code learning of InnoDB engine of MySQL database